Extinction event: Breakthrough studies in the 1980s–1990s

 For much of the 20th century, the study of mass extinctions was hampered by insufficient data.
 Mass extinctions, though acknowledged, were considered mysterious exceptions to the prevailing gradualistic view of prehistory, where slow evolutionary trends define faunal changes.
 The first breakthrough was published in 1980 by a team led by Luis Alvarez, who discovered trace metal evidence for an asteroid impact at the end of the Cretaceous period.
 The Alvarez hypothesis for the end-Cretaceous extinction gave mass extinctions, and catastrophic explanations, newfound popular and scientific attention.

 Another landmark study came in 1982, when a paper written by David M. Raup and Jack Sepkoski was published in the journal Science.
-This paper, originating from a compendium of extinct marine animal families developed by Sepkoski, identified five peaks of marine family extinctions which stand out among a backdrop of decreasing extinction rates through time.
+This paper, originating from a compendium of extinct marine animal families developed by Sepkoski, identified five peaks of marine family extinctions that stand out among a backdrop of decreasing extinction rates through time.
 Four of these peaks were statistically significant: the Ashgillian (end-Ordovician), Late Permian, Norian (end-Triassic), and Maastrichtian (end-Cretaceous).
 The remaining peak was a broad interval of high extinction smeared over the later half of the Devonian, with its apex in the Frasnian stage.

 Through the 1980s, Raup and Sepkoski continued to elaborate and build upon their extinction and origination data, defining a high-resolution biodiversity curve (the "Sepkoski curve") and successive evolutionary faunas with their own patterns of diversification and extinction.
 Though these interpretations formed a strong basis for subsequent studies of mass extinctions, Raup and Sepkoski also proposed a more controversial idea in 1984: a 26-million-year periodic pattern to mass extinctions.
-Two teams of astronomers linked this to a hypothetical brown dwarf in the distant reaches of the solar system, inventing the “Nemesis hypothesis” which has been strongly disputed by other astronomers.
+Two teams of astronomers linked this to a hypothetical brown dwarf in the distant reaches of the Solar System, inventing the "Nemesis hypothesis", which has been strongly disputed by other astronomers.